 5. Until recently, it was extremely difficult for women to make their own wealth

 Most of the fabulously wealthy women in our nation's past (and present) got their fortune from a father (Alice Walton, heiress to the Walmart fortune), a deceased husband (Joan Kroc, widow of McDonald's founder, Ray Kroc, and Laurene Powell Jobs, widow of Apple's founder, Steve Jobs) or a divorce.
-It's only in recent times that we see woman who become incredibly rich and powerful on their own such as Oprah Winfrey and Sheryl Sandberg.
-They are shining example to girls today that it's possible to secure their own economic futures without depending on a man.
-According to the National Association of Realtor, 23 percent of first-time home buyers are now single women, proving that women feel more confident about making big step forward in their lives even without a husband.
+It's only in recent times that we've see women become incredibly rich and powerful on their own such as Oprah Winfrey and Sheryl Sandberg.
+They are shining examples to girls today that it's possible to secure their own economic futures without depending on a man.
+According to the National Association of Realtors, 23 percent of first-time home buyers are now single women, proving that women feel more confident about making big steps forward in their lives without a husband.